n-kamata/ObjectDetection/README.md

 ## Dataset

 ### Dataset analysis
-Before I start model training, I check random images in the dataset.
+Before I started model training, I checked random images in the dataset.
-I extract random 10 images and result is [here](https://github.com/n-kamata/ObjectDetection/blob/master/Exploratory%20Data%20Analysis.ipynb).
+I extracted random 10 images and result was [here](https://github.com/n-kamata/ObjectDetection/blob/master/Exploratory%20Data%20Analysis.ipynb).
-I can see the figure using this notebook:
+The figure can be checked using this notebook:

 ```
 open jupytor notebook